stan-dev/pystan2/doc/windows.rst

     - ``-DBOOST_DATE_TIME_NO_LIB`` which solves a bug in linking boost

 These flags need to be added in ``setup.py`` and in ``model.py``.

-Stan also needs to be patched for Visual Studio 2008.
-These patches may be incorporated into Stan in future versions.
-Consult `issue #632
-<https://github.com/stan-dev/stan/issues/632>`_ for details on these patches.